 I have been cooking and baking for years and consider myself a pretty experienced cook.
-However, there are still plenty of apps I rely on to use in the kitchen for recipes and cooking assistance.
-Some of them provide some great recipes with star ratings and tips from other home cooks and bakers, while others serve as a perfect digital cookbook where you can store your favorite recipes and even upload your own.
-Others provide inspiration and even step-by-step videos if you want to follow along to make sure you get every step right.
+However, there are still plenty of apps I rely on in the kitchen for recipes and cooking assistance.
+Some of them provide great recipes with star ratings and tips from other home cooks and bakers, while others serve as a perfect digital cookbook where you can store your favorite recipes and even upload your own.
+Others provide inspiration and even step-by-step videos if you want to follow along.
 Here are some of the best of the best Android recipe apps when it comes to cooking, baking, and organizing yourself in the kitchen.

-It's worth upgrading to the paid version, which is $4.99 and allows you to store more than 50 recipes as well as use the sync feature that will automatically recognize a website with a recipe and ask if you want to save it.
-You can also add a Save Recipe button to your web browser and tap this any time you find a good recipe to have it automatically save to the app.
+It's worth upgrading to the paid version, which is $4.99 and allows you to store more than 50 recipes as well as use the sync feature, which will automatically recognize a website with a recipe and ask if you want to save it.
+You can also add a Save Recipe button to your web browser with the Mac app version ($19.99) and tap it any time you find a good recipe to have it automatically save to the app.

 In the free version, you can still use the in-app browser to search for recipes and save them to the app in the consistent format, as well as manually add your own recipes, complete with photos.
 The app also has a daily, weekly, and monthly calendar for meal planning.

 Visit any online forum or group for fans of the Instant Pot multicooker, and you'll find this app among the top-recommended ones to use.
-But it's useful for anyone who wants to save and organize recipes of all kinds in a neat and organized fashion.
+However, it's also useful for anybody who wants to save and organize recipes of all kinds in a neat and organized fashion.

 You can easily copy a recipe from any website without all of the extra information that you don't really need.
-You can also add a Copy Me That button to the Chrome browser for one-click adding to the app.
-Everything can be synced to all Android Google devices.
+You can also add a Copy Me That button to your Chrome browser for one-click adding to the app.
+Everything can be synced to all Android devices.

 Additionally, it has a shopping list and meal planner section.
 You can add your own photos and easily search through recipes to see what others are sharing in the community as well.

-The app leverages the 30 million home cooks in the AllRecipes user base, a favorite for me when searching for recipes.
+The app leverages the 30 million home cooks in the AllRecipes user base, and is one of my favorites when searching for recipes.
 If a recipe has a 4-star or above rating with at least a few hundred reviews, you can pretty much guarantee it will be foolproof.

-If you aren't sure what to cook, this app has a really neat feature: shake your device, and options will scroll across the screen like a slot machine to provide inspiration.
-For example, when spinning and getting Bread for the Dish Type, Legumes for the Ingredient, and 45 minutes for the Ready In time, three matches come up for Ecuadorian Huevos Rancheros, Chickpea and Grape Muffins, and Chickpea Cinnamon Pancakes, all recipes not likely to be on the radar.
+If you aren't sure what to cook, this app has a really neat feature: Shake your device, and options will scroll across the screen like a slot machine to provide inspiration.
+For example, when spinning and getting Bread for the Dish Type, Legumes for the Ingredient, and 45 minutes for the Ready In Time, three matches come up for Ecuadorian Huevos Rancheros, Chickpea and Grape Muffins, and Chickpea Cinnamon Pancakes, all recipes not likely to be on your radar.

-You can also manually search by keyword, ingredients to include or exclude, dietary needs, or how long it takes to prepare, get step-by-step videos to walk you through how to make things, and save your favorite recipes and grocery lists.
+You can also manually search by keyword, ingredients to include or exclude, dietary needs, or how long it takes to prepare.
+You might also get step-by-step videos to walk you through the recipe, and save your favorites and grocery lists.
 You can even see what ingredients are on sale near you and get recipe ideas when you walk into select stores.

 This app is where you can find all of those cool sped-up videos you see people sharing on their social media channels of that recipe you swear you want to try one day because it looks super easy.
 Follow along with the more than 31,000 recipes and see the unique and signature overhead videos that show just the person's hands and the ingredients going into the pot or mixing bowl.